DRI Research Immersion Internship Summer 2025

 Mentors: Yeongkwon Son, PhD, and Kristin VanderMolen PhD

 About the project: When heat waves and wildfire smoke occur at the same time, many households face serious challenges for managing the compound effects of both.
 Interns on this project will work to understand health adaptation needs in households that are vulnerable to these two risk factors.
-The team will use a combination of surveys and interviews with households in Reno and Sparks to inform a study that will look for ways to mitigate vulnerabilities.
+The team will use a combination of interviews and health and environmental data collection with households in Washoe County to inform a study that will look for ways to mitigate vulnerabilities.
 Interns will be trained in working with human subjects and will be doing home visits for data collection.

 Format: In-person